Stadio Marcantonio Bentegodi

 The Stadio Marcantonio Bentegodi is a stadium in Verona, Italy.
 It is the home of Hellas Verona of Serie A and was also the home of Chievo Verona, a former football club, until 2021.
-It also hosts the Women's Champions League matches of Bardolino Verona, some youth team matches, rugby matches, athletics events and occasionally even musical concerts.
+It also hosts matches of women's team Bardolino Verona, some youth team matches, rugby matches, athletics events and occasionally even musical concerts.
 With 39,211 total seats, of which only 31,045 are approved, it is the eighth-largest stadium in Italy by capacity.
 The stadium is named after the historic benefactor of Veronese sport, Marcantonio Bentegodi.

 History

 Inaugurated as a state-of-the-art facility and as one of Italy's finest venues in 1963, the stadium appeared excessive for a team (Hellas) that had spent the best part of the previous 35 years in Serie B. For the 1990 FIFA World Cup renovations included an extra tier and a roof to cover all sections, improved visibility, public transport connections, an urban motorway connecting the city centre with the stadium and the Verona Nord motorway exit and services.